Free Alternatives to Helvetica

 The Google Fonts most similar to Helvetica are Inter, Roboto, Source Sans Pro.
 Among these alternatives, Inter offers the closest match with a FontAlternatives similarity score of 88% and includes variable weights for flexible typography options.

-Can I use Inter commercially?
+Can I use Nimbus Sans commercially?

-Is Inter similar enough to Helvetica?
+Is Nimbus Sans similar enough to Helvetica?

 What are the main differences between Helvetica and its free alternatives?